‘The Office’ Experience makes its US debut: See inside - NewsBreak

 “The Office” Experience, which opened up Friday in Chicago, transports fans of the sitcom to Dunder Mifflin.
 Visitors can fully immerse themselves in the largest official interactive fan experience to date.

-The experience starts in a recreation of the business park’s parking lot.‘Schitt’s Creek’ super fans meticulously recreate TV show’s motel room at vintage store
+The experience starts in a recreation of the business park’s parking lot.Faith Time: Jehovah’s Witness “Powerful by Faith”

 The two-story exhibit features 17 rooms filled with original props and costumes.
 The spot-on set recreations include the outside of Scranton Business Park, the main open office, Michael’s office, Pam’s desk, Ryan’s closet, and even the annex.